birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 ## Cryptographic Domain Validation

-The goal of cryptographic domain validation is to ensure that domain validation is based on communication channels that are authenticated through cryptographic operations.
+The goal of cryptographically-constrained domain validation is to ensure that domain validation is based on communication channels that are authenticated through cryptographic operations.

 ### Threat Model